lonnen/anagramist/README.md

 python -m anagramist candidated -status 7 I merged billion bit national sonnets cares vessel darned tile hold yuo
 ```

+Note that your scores may vary from the examples.
+Exact scores should be deterministic within the same version of the program, but may vary slightly between versions, depending on what source code was modified.

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: